Back to blog

 • B200 calibration defaults avoid CPU SVD bottlenecks by defaulting guard order away from spectral/RMT.

-This release is for anyone who’s ever looked at two runs and asked: “Okay, but were these really measured the same way?”
-0.3.6 makes that answer easier by recording and enforcing measurement contracts—especially in CI/release verification profiles where ambiguity is the enemy.
+This release is for anyone who has looked at two runs and asked: were these actually measured the same way?
+0.3.6 makes that answer easier by recording approximation-only, GPU/MPS-first guard estimator measurement contracts in reports and enforcing them under invarlock verify --profile ci|release.

 More from the blog